Zadigo/django_mcp/django_mcp/resources/models/introduction.md

 The [model instance reference](https://docs.djangoproject.com/en/6.0/ref/models/instances/) has a complete list of [methods automatically given to each model](https://docs.djangoproject.com/en/6.0/ref/models/instances/#model-instance-methods).
 You can override most of these – see [overriding predefined model methods](https://docs.djangoproject.com/en/6.0/topics/db/models/#overriding-predefined-model-methods), below – but there are a couple that you’ll almost always want to define:

-[`<span tts-paragraph-index="1432"><span class="tts-paragraph-player"><span class="tts-circle"><span class="tts-paragraph-player-button tts-play-icon" title="Lecture/Pause">__str__()`](https://docs.djangoproject.com/en/6.0/ref/models/instances/#django.db.models.Model.__str__ "django.db.models.Model.__str__")A Python “magic method” that returns a string representation of any object.
+[`__str__()`](https://docs.djangoproject.com/en/6.0/ref/models/instances/#django.db.models.Model.__str__ "django.db.models.Model.__str__")A Python “magic method” that returns a string representation of any object.
 This is what Python and Django will use whenever a model instance needs to be coerced and displayed as a plain string.
 Most notably, this happens when you display an object in an interactive console or in the admin.

 You’ll always want to define this method; the default isn’t very helpful at all.

-[`<span tts-paragraph-index="1435"><span class="tts-paragraph-player"><span class="tts-circle"><span class="tts-paragraph-player-button tts-play-icon" title="Lecture/Pause">get_absolute_url()`](https://docs.djangoproject.com/en/6.0/ref/models/instances/#django.db.models.Model.get_absolute_url "django.db.models.Model.get_absolute_url")This tells Django how to calculate the URL for an object.
+[`get_absolute_url()`](https://docs.djangoproject.com/en/6.0/ref/models/instances/#django.db.models.Model.get_absolute_url "django.db.models.Model.get_absolute_url")This tells Django how to calculate the URL for an object.
 Django uses this in its admin interface, and any time it needs to figure out a URL for an object.

 Any object that has a URL that uniquely identifies it should define this method.